sarahschwartz/double-zero/README.md

 > [!CAUTION]
 > **This trade-off creates a barrier** for organizations that need a **hybrid solution** combining the benefits of both private and public blockchains.

-# 💡 Double Zero Solution
+# 💡 Double Zero Framework

 Double Zero addresses the need for **both privacy and interoperability**, offering organizations the best of both worlds: **the ability to operate within a secure, private, and controlled** blockchain environment while still **leveraging the tools of the broader Ethereum/Elastic-Chain ecosystem**.